odu-cs625-datavis/public/fall21/syllabus.md

 ### Fall 2021 COVID-19 Policies

-As announced on [June 8](https://www.odu.edu/emergency/news/2020/2/novel_coronavirus_co/update-35), all students who participate in on-campus activites must be fully vaccinated or have received an exemption.
-Unvaccinated students must wear a mask while in class or attending office hours in person.
+As announced on [August 11](https://www.odu.edu/news/2021/8/message_from_preside), all students, faculty, and staff who participate in on-campus activites must be fully vaccinated or have received an exemption (and be tested weekly).
+In addition, face masks are required for all individuals in indoor public spaces, including classrooms.
 I have been fully vaccinated.

 Students who are uncomfortable with participating in the classroom are encouraged to switch to the WC2 section to enable other students who might prefer the face-to-face environment to have a seat.